Pedagogy • Methodology • Technology

 Learning Management System

-Getting Started with NYU Classes
+Getting Started with NYU Brightspace

 - Creating and grading assignments

-- Using the Gradebook
+- Using the gradebook

 - Turnitin plagiarism checker

 This workshop explores how the Student Response System (SRS) classroom technology can bring live polling and interactive audience participation to create an active learning environment while assessing student comprehension and informing instruction.